Who Are Casinos Hiring?

 But please look beyond today’s economic situation and give serious thought to that question.
 It could have very complex answers.
 When you do sign on new people, who do you hire?

-I’m an expert in the area of casino service and the guest experience, so I fully admit that human resources is not my area of study.
+As many of you know, I’m an expert in the area of casino service and the guest experience, so I fully admit that human resources is not my area of study.
 But when it comes down to giving guests a great, exciting experience that compels them to tell their friends about it, well that experience is delivered by employees.
 I know some of you call them team members or stars, but no matter how you spin it, they are the first line of contact with guests and a significant reason for why customers do or don’t come back.

 To all the general managers that have given the speech about machines are machines and tables are tables, I thank you!
 But the harsh reality is that no matter how big you build your casino or how amazing and challenging your golf course is, the place where the real action happens is the confluence of your employees and your guests.
 That’s where employees work one on one with guests to provide service.